Logo

 In Weimar, Johann Sebastian Bach continued to play and compose for the organ and perform concert music with the duke's ensemble.

-Johann Sebastian Bach began to write the preludes and fugues which were later assembled into his monumental work The Well-Tempered Clavier, consisting of two books, each containing 24 preludes and fugues in every major and minor key.
+Johann Sebastian Bach began to write the preludes and fugues that were later assembled into his monumental work The Well-Tempered Clavier, consisting of two books, each containing 24 preludes and fugues in every major and minor key.

 In 1713, Johann Sebastian Bach was offered a post in Halle when he advised the authorities during a renovation by Christoph Cuntzius of the main organ in the west gallery of the Market Church of Our Dear Lady.